ReneeHuh/MarkdownToRtf/README.md

 **Parameters:**
 - `markdown` - The markdown text to convert
 - `includeHeaderAndFooter` - Whether to include RTF document headers (default: true)
+	- This is intended for inserting RTF content into an existing RTF document.

 **Returns:** RTF-formatted string